- About Uzbekistan

 Percentage of Population Under 30 Years of Age

 Since the early 90s, Uzbekistan has pursued a cautious and gradual approach to economic reforms.
 The national trade regime is rigid, with extensive tariff and non-tariff barriers in place.
-Main economic policies have included active state interventions designed to achieve self-sufficiency in food and energy resources, import substitution, and the accumulation of foreign exchange reserves.
+Main economic policies have included active state interventions designed to achieve self-sufficiency in cereal and energy resources, import substitution, and the accumulation of foreign exchange reserves.

-Governance remains an area where further reforms are needed to improve participatory decision-making, transparency, and the openness of government bodies.
+The Government of Uzbekistan recognizes that governance at central as well as local levels remains an area where further reforms are needed to improve participatory decision-making, transparency, and the openness of government bodies.
 Other pressing issues include the need to improve public awareness of and adherence to human rights principles, ensure access to justice for vulnerable groups, and promote gender equality.

 Uzbekistan faces a number of environmental challenges compounded by the country’s geography and climate, by its rapidly-increasing population, and by its economic activities including those that have damaged the nation’s fragile ecosystems.
 Access to drinking water is a pressing issue, while the Aral Sea disaster has had a negative impact on regional economics, the environment, and the health and livelihoods of local populations.

 In the last decade, Uzbekistan has achieved significant progress in reducing low income rates and tackling malnutrition.
-Official statistics indicate that the national poverty rate has decreased from 28 per cent in 2001 to 16 per cent in 2011.
+Official statistics indicate that the national poverty rate has decreased from 27.5 per cent in 2001 to 12.8 per cent in 2015.
 Social cohesion has been maintained through more equitable income distribution, the creation of employment opportunities with a specific focus on rural areas, and attention given to vulnerable populations.

-Uzbekistan’s maternal mortality rate has gradually decreased from 33.1 per 100,000 live births in 2000 to 23.1 in 2011.
+Uzbekistan’s maternal mortality rate has gradually decreased from 33.1 per 100,000 live births in 2000 to 20 in 2013.
 This achievement has been the result of a reduced fertility rate, fewer unwanted pregnancies and abortion cases, and longer time periods between pregnancies.
 Rates of iron, folic acid, iodine and vitamin A deficiencies have been identified and addressed by the Government, and work is underway with international partners to develop effective health care programs.